In order for you to have a safe and enjoyable trip it is important to take the right vaccinations for your African safari.

 What are the recommendations for travellers?

-Check your health and travel insurance to see if you are covered when abroad in case the situation arises that you need medical care or should be placed in quarantine on arrival at your destination.
+Check your health and travel insurance to see if you are covered when abroad in case the situation arises that you need medical care.

 Monitor the World Health Organization’s site and your own country’s precautions.